cactode/cactode.github.io/_posts/2018-06-01-spicerack.md

 ---
 Our dorm's kitchen is nominally disgusting.
 This is to be expected when 30 students are forced to use the same kitchen.

-George Bush once encouraged us all to be vigilent.
+George Bush once encouraged us all to be vigilant.
 I don't think he was asking me to set up a system of cameras in our kitchen to find dirty-dish perpetrators, but I did it anyways.
-We must, of course, be vigilent.
+We must, of course, be vigilant.

 ![](/img/projects/spicerack/1.jpg)